 Fig. 4.8: User Interface

 For the point of human-computer interaction we built a small UI (shown in above fig 4.8).
 For this we use tkinter in order to build this UI.
 Here Capture button is used for capturing the image of user.
-It capture around 100 picture automatic after pressing Capture button.
+It captures around 100 picture automatic after pressing Capture button.
 And Recognize button is used for recognizing the person or predict the person which is already in dataset that has been trained before in training section.

 Training the dataset of images after capturing the picture is done by system admin manually.
 As the training the dataset takes very long time for training and requires high specified computer with good graphic card which may not be available in everybody house.